 The summer after her sophomore year of college, Shannon interned at the Indiana Repertory Theatre, one of the Midwest's largest theaters, in downtown Indianapolis.
 Shannon worked alongside professional actors, directors, musicians, and choreographers, to teach students aged 8-10 scenes from A Midsummer Night's Dream and songs from popular musicals.

 In the spring semester of her junior year, Shannon traveled--alone!-- to Egham, a village near London, England to study Shakespeare, Contemporary Theatre, and Philosophy of the Arts at Royal Holloway University of London.
-Her semester (nearly six months) abroad broadened Shannon's perspective as an actor and a person.
+Her semester (about six months) abroad broadened Shannon's perspective as an actor and a person.

 Outside of her time overseas, Butler's VITA (Visiting International Theatre Artists) program provided Shannon with other opportunities to look at theatre from a global perspective.
 While at college, Shannon performed in several productions directed by prolific London stage actor Tim Hardy, who is also on the board at the famed Royal Academy of the Dramatic Arts, or RADA, in England.
 She also performed traditional Kathkali dance in a production directed by four theatre artists from India, and blended broad Shakespearean physical comedy with traditional Indonesian stylized theatre techniques in a version of A Midsummer Night's Dream adapted by her Balinese professor, Dr. I Nyoman Sedana.